DMcDonough26/dmcdonough26.github.io/_posts/2026-04-03-nba-scoreboard.md

 This project opened up a number of exciting directions to continue building, refining, and expanding the app.
 Several enhancements are already on the roadmap:
 ### 1. Enhancing the Website

-The GitHub Pages site will continue to evolve — improving layout, navigation, and visual polish, and adding more interactive elements to better showcase the app and its underlying analysis.
+I will continue to evolve the GitHub Pages site — improving layout, navigation, and visual polish, and adding more interactive elements to better showcase the app and its underlying analysis.

 ### 2. Adding a Rotation Visualization

 I plan to incorporate a past project that visualizes NBA rotations.
-Integrating this as an additional chart will give users a clearer sense of substitution patterns, lineup stability, and how teams manage minutes across game flow, particularly for teams they are not watching regularly.
+Integrating this as an additional chart will give users a clearer sense of substitution patterns, lineup stability, and how teams manage minutes across game flow, which will be particularly helpful for teams they don’t watch regularly.

 ### 3. Reviving Player Clustering & Network Analysis